About pricing tiers

 Markup percentages

 Each of your pricing tiers can be configured with a different markup percentage.
-Markup is defined as the amount added to your production cost price to arrive at a selling price.
-It is a commonly used technique to use in determine how much to charge for your products.
+Markup is the amount added to your production cost to arrive at a selling price.
+It is a commonly used technique to determine how much to charge for your products.

-More details on how markups are calculated can be found in our blog post here: How to calculate pricing markups for your products
+More details on calculating markups can be found in our blog post here: How to calculate pricing markups for your products.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.